avengers-p7/Avengers_P7_Documents/Application_CI/Design/08- Jenkins/Jenkins Plugins Installation.md

  **2. Using the Jenkins CLI install-plugin command**

-Each approach will result in the plugin being loaded by Jenkins but may require different levels of access and trade-offs to use.
+Each approach will result in the plugin being loaded by Jenkins but may require different access levels and trade-offs.

 The two approaches require that the Jenkins controller be able to download meta-data from an Update Center, whether the primary Update Center operated by the Jenkins project [1], or a custom Update Center.

 The plugins are packaged as self-contained .hpi files, which have all the necessary code, images, and other resources that the plugin needs to operate successfully.

-# From the web UI
+# Blue Ocean

 The simplest and most common way of installing plugins is through the **Manage Jenkins > Plugins view**, available to administrators of a Jenkins environment.

 Under the Available tab, plugins available for download from the configured Update Center can be searched and considered: